nianweijie/nianweijie.github.io/_pages/about.md

 header:
   image: "../images/UofL_background.jpg"
 ---
 Welcome!
-I am an Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/computer">Computer Science and Engineering department</a> of J.B.
-Speed School of Engineering at the University of Louisville.
+I am an Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/computer">Department of Computer Science and Engineering </a> at the University of Louisville.
 I received my PhD in Information Sciences and Technology from the Pennsylvania State University in 2023, Bachelor's and Master's degrees from Tsinghua University.

 My research interests span the areas of **computer vision**, **machine learning**, **human-computer interaction**, and **robotics**.
 My research employs a hybrid approach integrating data-driven learning and human-centered design to address major human-centric challenges.